smapiot/piral/docs/questions/general.md

 ## Why does Piral require an app shell?

-The concept of an app shell is an ingredient that is optional for microfrontends, but for us a necessary usability and efficiency factor to ensure rapid development of the different pilets.
+The concept of an app shell is an ingredient that is optional for micro frontends, but for us a necessary usability and efficiency factor to ensure rapid development of the different pilets.

 The app shell could be also used fairly minimal and without any of the features that come for free with Piral (e.g., dashboard, menu entries, modal dialog management, ...).
 It will still be required to load the pilets and ensure proper isolation as well as communication between them.